 I’ve always found Debenhams to be very good, but I’m sure other department stores are equally fine.
 (Having said that, during my pregnancy I was measured – very badly – at a well-known children’s department store.
 I was told by the lady in question that I had been incorrectly measured in Debenhams using an inaccurate formula.
 I had to return my maternity bras for a different size, ascertained using my own limited knowledge and a degree of common sense; the kind of common sense that sets alarm bells ringing when you have four boobs instead of two.
 You’ve been warned…)

 In terms of underwear requirements, there are essentially three awkward dress-types that need to be catered for.
-All others should fall into one of these categories: the plunging neckline; backless bridal underwear; and halter or strapless bridal underwear.
-Let’s take a look:
+All gowns should fall into one of these categories:

 Bridal Underwear for a Plunging Neckline